DataONEorg/Education/_lessons/README.md

 ## Maintainers

-The Data Management Skillbuilding Hub for Data Management webpage and repository are maintained by the Community Engagement and Outreach Working Group at DataONE.
+The Data Management Skillbuilding Hub webpage and repository are maintained by the Community Engagement and Outreach Working Group at DataONE.
 Please contact Amber Budden [aebudden at dataone.unm.edu] or Megan Mach [mach at unm.edu] with questions or updates.